LIGHTNING MASTER IN-TANK STATIC DRAIN (ITSD)

 The resulting appliance is called the In-Tank Static Drain (ITSD).
 It consists of a central 316 stainless steel cable with small electrode wires inserted through it.
 The wires are available in 316 stainless, titanium or Hastelloy, as dictated by the environment in which it is installed.

 The ITSD has been safely and successfully employed in thousands of production tanks, saltwater disposal tanks, and fracking flowback tanks.
 It is a simple, common sense solution to helping to control tank ignitions.

 Occasionally, when filling a tank with no lightning in the area, the tank will suffer an apparently random ignition.
 The problem seems to be most acute when initially filling an empty tank.
-This applies to both open and closed tanks and is particularly acute with fiberglass tanks.
+This applies to both open and closed tanks, and is particularly acute with fiberglass tanks.
 When the tank was drawn down, air was pulled into the tank, so oxygen became available for ignition.
-When filling the tank, fluid is subject to actions most likely to produce a static charge.
-In the case of a production/disposal tank, the fluid falls as far as possible, breaking it into smaller droplets so it settles out more quickly (think gun barrel).
-This action also imparts the maximum static charge into the fluid.
+When filling the tank, fluid is subject to actions likely to produce a static charge.
+In the case of a production/disposal tank, the fluid is dropped as far as possible, breaking it into smaller droplets so it settles out more quickly (think gun barrel).
+This action imparts static charge onto the fluid.
 In the case of a fracking flowback tank, a large volume of fluid is injected into the tank at a high velocity, allowing it to “scuff” along the exposed inside of the tank, again producing static charge.
 Further, when the pressure on the liquid is lowered as it enters a tank, entrapped gas effervesces out of the liquid, producing more static charge and introducing more flammable gas.

 According to the American Petroleum Institute API 2003, 4.1, sparks from static electricity are a significant source of ignition.
 For an electrostatic charge to be a source of ignition, four conditions must be present: